lfe-deprecated/cl/README.md

 This project is deprecated, as the code it had intended to house has actually been merged into LFE already :-)

-We had a series of tickets here:
+We had a series of tickets here for creating LFE implementations of a small subset of Common Lisp functions and macros:
  * https://github.com/lfex/cl/issues?q=is%3Aissue+is%3Aclosed

 all of which were done on an LFE branch once Robert Virding expressed interest in keeping this work in LFE proper.